CHOOSING A CLINIC

 Marketing for medical products and services is common.
 Advertisements for medications, procedures, and hospitals can be found in practically all mass media.
 For vein clinics, advertising can sometimes be as confusing as it is helpful.
 How does one sort through the self proclaimed regional leaders, those who claim to do the most treatments, and everyone showing pictures of their ‘best’ results?
-Keeping in mind that good marketing doesn’t equal good care, how does one decide where to go?
+Keeping in mind that the quality of marketing doesn’t always equate to the quality of care, how does one see through the smoke and mirrors and decide where to go?

 When choosing a vein clinic we think it is helpful to consider the following: